MeowFi-DiscoCats/Contracts/readme.md

-# 🏦 CurvanceTimeVault
+# 🏦 TimeVault

-**CurvanceTimeVault** is a yield-generating smart vault that accepts ERC20 deposits and issues NFTs as proof-of-deposit.
+**TimeVault** is a yield-generating smart vault that accepts ERC20 deposits and issues NFTs as proof-of-deposit.
 Users can later reclaim their yield and initial stake by burning the NFTs.
 The system supports bribes, fees, compounding via ERC4626 strategies, and upgradability through UUPS proxy pattern.

 ---